 Step 2: Send Your Documentation to Union

-- Scan, fax or mail a copy of your Certificate of Eligibility (DD Form 214) or your Change of Program-Place of Training (22-1995) if benefits were used at a previous school to the Union’s school certifying official at your academic center listed below.
+- Scan, fax or mail a copy of your Certificate of Eligibility (DD Form 214) and/or your Change of Program-Place of Training (22-1995) if benefits were used at a previous school to the Union’s school certifying official at your academic center listed below.

 - Union will send enrollment certification to the regional processing office after verifying eligibility information and registration for the current term.